InfuseAI/piperider/static_report/README.md

 ### If Things Break

-_Keep in mind that this is not future proof, as the CLI project is still evolving fast.
+_Keep in mind that this SDLC is not future-proof, as the CLI project is still evolving fast.
 If things suddenly break, most likely it is due to file path renames or changes.
 When that happens and you need to make changes to the above, see the `package.json` and/or the `sdlc/*.js` scripts to modify._

-### Running FE Static Reports
+### Run FE Static Reports

 You should now be able to run both apps on separate terminals.